Is There One Universal Balkan Language?

 Historically, the Balkans have been a very hot and eventful place for hundreds of years.
 This has led to many political and cultural differences among the peoples here.
 One can have quite a hard time finding any obvious common features, e.g. between Greek and Romanian, or between Albanian and Bulgarian.
 This is of course due to them belonging to separate branches of the same family.
 However, the most noticeable differences are not the most important ones.
 All Balkan people are proud of their rich history and culture, and this is the main thing to consider when communicating with them.

 So, to answer the big question – no, there is no one common Balkan language.
 While we may more or less understand each other, for us it’s crucial to see that our national identities and traditions are respected.
 Using the correct language is important, but not more than being culturally sensitive to the different nations.
 Even with really similar languages it’s all about understanding how significant the tiny differences are and taking them into account when talking to people.

 If you are planning to expand your business into the Balkans, it’s best to work with regional experts.
 We at TransGlobe can help you successfully reach all Balkan markets!
-Get in touch with us or request a free quote!
+Get in touch with us or use the button below to request a free quote!